V8

 This method is called to write some kind of host object, i.e. an object created

 by native C++ bindings.
-If it is not possible to serialize object
+If it is not possible to serialize object, a suitable

 exception should be thrown.